Competition information

 - Images need to have the same colour feel or treatment.
 Whilst both colour and mono are obviously acceptable, mono can be easier to match up.

-- Images should be similar or same in size.
+- Images should be similar or the same in size.

 - If there is an odd print – content, shape, or colour – it should go in the middle.